No Greater Joy

 What’s it going to take for people to be happy?

-We live in a world of smart phones, the internet, and air travel – things that our ancestors could not have imagined.
-We have relative abundance and conveniences that kings of the past could only dream of.
-Our grocery stores are well-stocked and we have indoor plumbing, two things that much of our world still lives without.
+We live in a world of smart-phones, the internet, and air-travel — things that our ancestors could not have imagined.
+We have relative abundance and conveniences that kings of the past could only dream about.
+Our grocery stores are well-stocked, and we have indoor plumbing, two things that many in the world still live without.

 I love the following quote from actor Jim Carrey.
-He said, “I hope everybody could get rich and famous and will have everything that they ever dreamed of . . . so they will know that it’s not the answer.”
+He said, “I think everybody should get rich and famous and do everything they ever dreamed of . . . so they can see it’s not the answer.”

 Most people answer the question of happiness with an item or an aspiration: “If only I had a new (fill-in-the-blank) — then I would be happy.”
 “If only I achieved success and recognition — then I would be happy.”
-This thinking governs so many of the decisions we make and how we spend our time.
+This thinking governs so many of the decisions that we make and how we spend our time, day-in and day-out.
 But as Jim Carrey says, having experienced living with both fame and fortune, neither will make us happy.
 Happiness cannot be bought or given.

 Happiness is a choice, and it comes from choosing God.

-“Let the light of your face shine on us,” wrote King David in Psalm 4.
+“Let the light of your face shine on us,” King David wrote in Psalm 4.
 “Fill my heart with joy when their grain and new wine abound.”
 People are happy, at least temporarily, when “their grain and new wine abound” — when they acquire more wealth or some new item or gadget.
-But as King David wrote, nothing compares to the joy which God places in our hearts.
-Nothing compares to the light of His presence in our lives.
+But for me, said David, nothing compares to the joy which God places in my heart.
+Nothing compares to the light of His presence.